Cosby wants judge ousted over wife’s sex-assault advocacy

 - Austin bombing suspect's uncle says he was smart, kind VIEW

+Last year, Cosby’s lawyers said, Deborah O’Neill gave money to a group linked to an organization that’s planning a protest outside the retrial.

-Cosby has pleaded not guilty to charges he assaulted a woman at his Philadelphia-area home in 2004.
-His first trial ended in a hung jury.
-His retrial is scheduled for April 2.
+Cosby has pleaded not guilty to charges he drugged and molested former Temple University athletics administrator Andrea Constand at his suburban Philadelphia home in 2004.

+Cosby’s first trial ended in a hung jury last year.
+Jury selection in his retrial is scheduled to start April 2.

+Seeking a new judge is the latest attempt the 80-year-old Cosby’s retooled defense team has made to push back the start of his retrial.

 For more on the Cosby trial, go to https://apnews.com/tag/CosbyonTrial